port-labs/port-docs/docs/sso-rbac/sso-providers/oidc/azure-ad.md

  The `endpoint` and `token` will be used to set up the SCIM integration in your identity provider.

 After receiving the SCIM `endpoint` and `token`, follow this [step-by-step guide](https://auth0.com/docs/authenticate/protocols/scim/inbound-scim-for-new-azure-ad-connections#configure-scim-in-azure-ad-for-oidc-apps) to enable SCIM.

----

-## Permissions required to pull AzureAD groups to Port

-Port can query the group membership of users who log in through the AzureAD SSO, and add their teams as team entities inside Port.
-This allows the platform engineers to take advantage of both existing groups from AzureAD and teams created manually inside Port to manage permissions and access to resources inside Port's catalog.

-**Important:** In order to import Azure AD groups into Port, Port will require the connection app to approve the `Directory.Read.All` permission